Master of Business Administration (MBA) Degree, Executive Program

 *A resume pre-assessment can be submitted to determine eligibility for a GMAT waiver.

 **Scores from the TOEFL, PTE, or IELTS are also required for international applicants, whose undergraduate degree was from an institution where the primary language of instruction was not English.

-**The Executive Assessment (EA) is only accepted for MBA Degree, Executive Program applicants.
+***The Executive Assessment (EA) is only accepted for MBA Degree, Online Program (MBA@Rice), the MBA Degree, Executive Program, and the MBA Degree, Professional Program applicants.